Kalevala: Influence

 The Kalevala is a major part of Finnish culture and history.
 It has influenced the arts in Finland and in other cultures around the world.
+In 2024, the European Commission granted the epic with a European Heritage Label.

 Finnish daily life

 The influence of the Kalevala in daily life and business in Finland is tangible.
 Names and places associated with the Kalevala have been adopted as company and brand names and as place names.

-There are several places within Finland with Kalevala-related names, for example: the district of Tapiola in the city of Espoo; the district of Pohjola in the city of Turku, the district of Metsola in the city of Vantaa, and the districts of Kaleva and Sampo in the city of Tampere; the historic provinces of Savo and Karjala and the Russian town of Hiitola are all mentioned within the songs of the Kalevala.
+There are several places within Finland with Kalevala-related names, for example: the district of Tapiola in the city of Espoo; the district of Pohjola in the city of Turku, the district of Metsola in the city of Vantaa, and the districts of Kaleva and Sampo in the city of Tampere.
 In addition, the Russian town of Ukhta was in 1963 renamed Kalevala.
 In the United States a small community founded in 1900 by Finnish immigrants is named Kaleva, Michigan; many of the street names are taken from the Kalevala.

 The banking sector of Finland has had at least three Kalevala-related brands: Sampo Bank (name changed to Danske Bank in late 2012), OP-Pohjola Group and Tapiola Bank.

 The jewellery company Kalevala Koru was founded in 1935 on the 100th anniversary of the publication of the Old Kalevala.
 It specialises in the production of unique and culturally important items of jewellery.
 It is co-owned by the Kalevala Women's League and offers artistic scholarships to a certain number of organisations and individuals every year.

 The Finnish dairy company Valio has a brand of ice-cream named Aino, specialising in more exotic flavours than their normal brand.

 The construction group Lemminkäinen was formed in 1910 as a roofing and asphalt company.
 The name was chosen specifically to emphasise that they were a wholly Finnish company.
 They now operate internationally.

+The private healthcare company Mehiläinen was formed in 1909.
+"Mehiläinen" means bee in Finnish, and the name was chosen to represent the "selfless and hardworking healer" in the Kalevala.
+After Lemminkäinen is drowned, his mother collects the pieces of him, but cannot bring him back to life.
+It is not until a bee has retrieved a drop of honey as ointment that Lemminkäinen is saved.